k0nserv/hugotunius.se/_posts/2014-09-08-you-should-force-push-more.md

 The problem with this solution is that you will unfortunately create a merge commit which looks like this

+{% highlight text line %}
-> Merge branch 'base-branch' into branch-name
+Merge branch 'base-branch' into branch-name
+{% endhighlight %}

 Commits like these will pollute your commit log and make it harder to read.
 They should be avoided when they are not the result of a PR or syncing develop/master with each other.
 Instead we can use a combination of rebase and force push to solve the problem.